Saying he doesn’t like to be pressured is how he conveys the message that he is not ready to take the relationship to the next level.

 His personality, sense of style, humor, friends and hobbies.

-These were all qualities that made him an individual.
+These were qualities that made him an individual.

-The less he feels pressured, the more likely you will gain even more of his emotional support because he will appreciate your sense of independence.
+The less he feels pressured, the more likely you gain more of his emotional support, as he appreciates your sense of independence.

-The more he feels that he isn’t being pressured, the more he would want to open up to you when you share time together.
+The more he feels that he isn’t being pressured, the more he wants to open up to you when you share time together.

-At this point, he knows that you aren’t trying to get him to do or say something that he isn’t ready to and hence he starts feeling more comfortable around you.
+Here, he knows that you aren’t getting him to do or say something that he isn’t ready to and he feels more comfortable around you.

 With more comfort comes more trust.